 Joel Rieker – (309) 694-8872

-Phi Beta Lambda (PBL) is for students interested in business skills and leadership.
-As part of PBL nationwide, our chapter participates in state and national competitions, offers scholarships, and attends leadership conferences.
-PBL isn’t just another student group – it gives members that opportunity to learn, travel, and grow as a business professional.
-Employers are looking for students with cutting-edge skills.
-PBL gives members the chance to gain these skills and prepares them for the “real-world” after college.
+Future Business Leaders of America – Collegiate Level (formerly Phi Beta Lambda) is for students interested in business skills and leadership.
+As part of the national FBLA-Collegiate, our chapter participates in state and national competitions where students can earn monetary awards, attends leadership conferences, provides community services, holds fundraisers, and invites business guest speakers to our meetings.
+FBLA-Collegiate isn’t just another student group – it gives members the opportunity to learn, travel, and grow as a business professional.
+Employers are looking for students with essential skills.
+FBLA-Collegiate gives members the chance to gain these skills and prepares them for the “real-world” after college.
 Set yourself apart from the average graduate!